 • FYP and FYS.
 These courses help students develop core skills necessary for a St. Lawrence education, including written and oral communication; critical reading and analysis; critical thinking and problem-solving; and research.

 • The Human Experience and the Natural World.
-This is a breadth requirement, which asks students to take at least one course in each of the university's broad divisions: Arts, Humanities, Social Sciences, and Natural Sciences (with Lab).
+This is a breadth requirement, which asks students to take at least one course in each of the university's broad divisions: Arts (ARTS), Humanities (HU), Social Sciences (SS), and Natural Sciences with Lab (NS-L).

 • Human Diversity: Culture and Communication.
 This requirement seeks to foster intercultural competency and self-reflection on social location.
 It can be fulfilled by two courses approved by the Academic Affairs Committee (signified by the DIV13 designation).
 A language course certified by the Academic Affairs Committee for the LANG designation or a semester-long off-campus study program (accompanied by a pre-program workshop and reflection and post-program reflection) may substitute for one of the DIV13 courses.